jez/jez.github.io/about.md

 > Without writing, you are reduced to a finite automaton.<br>
 > With writing you have the extraordinary power of a Turing machine.
 >
-> Manuel Blum, [_Advice to a Beginning Graduate Student_][advice]
+> Manuel Blum, _Advice to a Beginning Graduate Student_

 Writing is a way for me to collect my thoughts, distill my knowledge, and share my discoveries with others.
 I publish my writings at [Bits, Bytes, and Words][blog], my personal blog, and occasionally at the [Autolab Development Blog][autolab-blog].
 For the curious, here's a sampling of my posts.

-[Autolab: Autograding for All][autograding] is a piece written for the Autolab blog outlining the benefits of autograding and how it improves student learning in computer science classrooms.
+- [Autolab: Autograding for All][autograding] is a piece written for the Autolab blog outlining the benefits of autograding and how it improves student learning in computer science classrooms.

-[Noteworthy Dotfile Hacks][dotfile-hacks] dissects my sophisticated [dotfiles setup][dotfiles] to place the interesting parts at the forefront, making it easier for others to incorporate the interesting bits into their setups as well.
+- [Noteworthy Dotfile Hacks][dotfile-hacks] dissects my sophisticated [dotfiles setup][dotfiles] to place the interesting parts at the forefront, making it easier for others to incorporate the interesting bits into their setups as well.

-[Google Chrome: A Memory Hog][chromemem] walks through the process of constructing a bash-oneliner, emphasizing their usefulness in solving rather complicated tasks.
+- [Google Chrome: A Memory Hog][chromemem] walks through the process of constructing a bash-oneliner, emphasizing their usefulness in solving rather complicated tasks.
 I use the contents of this article as an example when teaching [Great Practical Ideas][131].

-[Ruby Virtualenvs][ruby-virtualenvs] solves a long-time problem I've had about Ruby gems.
+- [Ruby Virtualenvs][ruby-virtualenvs] solves a long-time problem I've had about Ruby gems.
 By default, the Ruby `bundle` command to install gems provides no sandboxing of dependencies between projects.
 Through clever use of the Python `virtualenvwrapper` package, we can elegantly solve this problem using existing tools.

-# I'm living the intern experience.
+# I mix work and passion.

-> "... but I like what is in the work--the chance to find yourself.
-Your own reality--for yourself"
+> "... but I like what is in the work---the chance to find yourself.
+Your own
+> reality---for yourself"
 >
-> Joseph Conrad, [_Heart of Darkness_][heart]
+> Joseph Conrad, _Heart of Darkness_
->

 > "My heart is in the work."
 >
 > Andrew Carnegie